Utah Admin. Code R315-308-2 - Ground water Monitoring Requirements

 types, quantities, and concentrations of constituents in wastes managed at the

-stability, and persistence of waste constituents or their reaction products in
+the mobility, stability, and persistence of waste constituents or their

-parameters, waste constituents, and reaction products in the ground water;
+indicator parameters, waste constituents, and reaction products in the

 (f) If after two consecutive sampling events,

-the concentrations of all constituents being analyzed in Subsection
+the concentrations of the constituents being analyzed in Subsection

-the owner or operator must notify the Director of this finding and may, upon
+operator shall notify the director of this finding and may, upon the approval

-the approval of the Director, return to the monitoring schedule and
+of the director, return to the monitoring schedule and constituents as

 (13) If one or more constituents from Section